 When a child has been identified as needing SEN Support the class teacher, working with the SENCo, will carry out a clear analysis of the pupil's needs.
-This should draw on the teacher's assessment and experience of the pupil, their previous progress and attainment, and behaviour.
+This should draw on the teacher's assessment and experience of the pupil, their previous progress, attainment and social and emotional needs.
 It should also draw on the views and experiences of parents, the pupil's own views and, if relevant, advice from external support services.
 We take seriously any concerns raised by a parent via the class teacher, contact with the SENCo and through the weekly Inclusion drop-in sessions.